Attalur

 Attalur is a village in Palnadu district of the Indian state of Andhra Pradesh.
-It is located in Amaravathi mandal of Guntur revenue division.
+It is located in Amaravathi mandal of Sattenapalli revenue division.
 The village forms a part of Andhra Pradesh Capital Region, under the jurisdiction of APCRDA.

 Geography

 Attalur is situated to the southwest of the mandal headquarters, Amaravathi, at 16.535630°N 80.255274°E. It is spread over an area of 1524 ha.